Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

     systemctl status csm_agent
     systemctl status csm_web

-   If the SSPL service does not start, run the below mentioned commands.
+   If the SSPL service is not running, run the below commands.

    ::